cirosantilli/algorithm-cheat/turing-maching.md

 - optimally through a magic oracle.
 - by following all paths at once.
 TODO: what is the correct output if multiple paths halt?

-##### Probabilistic Turing Machine

-Each transition happens with a given probability.

-This is of course a generalization of the deterministic machine, since you can get a deterministic machine by setting all probabilities to either 0 or 1.

-This machine is considered to solve a problem whenever it gives the right answer with any fixed probability larger than half: to find the right answer you can then just run the algorithm many times and see what it tends to.

-There is a relation between BPP and Quantum Turing Machines TODO

-##### BPP

-There are probabilistic complexity classes for PTMs: e.g. BPP the P equivalent.

-P == BPP is an open problem.
-PRIMES was a famous problem known for a long time to be in BPP but a P was found in 2002.
-A famous problem in BPP but unknown P is polynomial identity testing: test if two polynomials are equal.
-The naive method of expanding the polynomial is not P because, e.g.:

-$$(x_0 + x_1)(x_1 + x_2) ... (x_{n-1} x_n)$$

-expands to $2^n$ terms, even though it is only $O(n)$ in initial size.

-##### Quantum Turing Machine

-Model for quantum computation.

 #### Limitations of Turing machines